 Cowboys vs. Steelers: 5 takeaways from the Hall of Fame game

-Players who stood out for the wrong reasons
+Players who stood out for the right reasons

 From the dark side of the Cowboys’ first preseason outing of the year to the light, here are some of the players who stood out for their outstanding play against the Steelers on Thursday night.